 In November 2013, we presented positive Phase 2 data, which showed that multiple doses of patisiran led to robust and statistically significant knockdown of serum TTR protein levels of up to 96%, with mean levels of TTR knockdown exceeding 85%.
 Knockdown of TTR was found to be rapid, dose dependent, and durable, and similar activity was observed toward both wild-type and mutant protein.
 In addition, patisiran was found to be generally well tolerated in this study.
-We have recently initiated an open label extension (“OLE”) study for patients that participated in the Phase 2 study; the study includes a number of clinical endpoints, and initial data are expected to be reported in 2014.

 In August 2013, Alnylam and collaborators published results of its Phase 1 study of patisiran in the New England Journal of Medicine (Coelho et al., N Engl J Med 2013;369:819-29.)
 The Phase 1 study, performed in normal human volunteers, was the first ever to demonstrate human proof of concept for RNAi therapeutics.
 In the study, patisiran administration resulted in rapid, dose-dependent, and durable knockdown of serum TTR of up to 94%.
 In addition, the effects of patisiran were shown to be specific and mediated by an RNAi mechanism of action.